grant/color-rainbow/README.md

 ### Rainbow.create(numberOfColors)

-Gets a list of colors that creates a full rainbow cycle.
+Gets a list of colors that creates a full rainbow cycle (red to red).

-`numberOfColors`: The number of colors that make up a full rainbow cycle (from red, through the colors, then back to red)
+`numberOfColors`: The number of colors that make up a full rainbow cycle.

 ```js
 var Rainbow = require('color-rainbow');